Centenary College of Louisiana reopened in Phase II of the “State of Louisiana’s OpenSafely Plan.”

 Safe use of facilities

 Magale Library capacities and access will be limited to follow CDC Guidelines for Coronavirus (COVID-19) and Your Health, and Considerations for Institutions of Higher Education (IHE) and Personal Safety Guidelines for Centenary Community Members and Guests.
 Patrons in any area of Magale Library will also comply with campus policy regarding social distancing and use of masks.

-During the fall semester, library access will be limited initially to Centenary College students, faculty, and staff.
+During the spring semester, library access will be limited initially to Centenary College students, faculty, and staff.

 Building Occupancy Estimates

 Facilities has recommended 50 patrons on the first and 50 patrons on the second floor.
 Basement recommends 30 per classroom (120).
 Total during the day of 220.

 Door counts will be monitored and operating hours may evolve over the course of the semester, to balance student need and the need for cleaning and staffing.